evkx/evkx.github.io/content/models/lotus/emeya/emeya_s/_index.md

 The Lotus Emeya S, with dimensions of 5139 mm in length, 2005 mm in width, and 1464 mm in height, falls into F-segment cars, also known as luxury or full-size luxury cars, represent the pinnacle of automotive luxury, performance, and technology.
 They are typically large sedans or limousines and are designed to offer the utmost in comfort, prestige, and advanced features.
 The Lotus Emeya S is available in a total of 6 paint colors, including several striking metallic options.
 Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

-You can select from multiple wheel options in different sizes on the Lotus Emeya S, allowing you to customize your vehicle to suit your style and driving preferences.
+The Lotus Emeya S offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 245/45 tires on 20" rims front and 285/40 tires on 20" rims rear
 - 265/40 tires on 21" rims front and 305/35 tires on 21" rims rear
 - 265/35 tires on 22" rims front and 305/30 tires on 22" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).